 What is Kawasaki disease?

 Kawasaki disease is an uncommon but important cause of fever in children.
 It most often occurs in children 6 months to 5 years of age.
-Kawasaki disease is an inflammation of the blood vessels.
-The most important blood vessels that can be involved are those of the heart, including the coronary arteries.
-Kawasaki disease has become the most common cause of acquired heart disease in children.
-Fortunately, treatment is usually effective in preventing heart disease.
+Kawasaki disease belongs to a family of illnesses where vasculitis or inflammation of the blood vessels can occur.
+The most important blood vessels that can be involved in Kawasaki disease are those of the heart, specifically the coronary arteries that provide the heart with blood.
+In Kawasaki disease, inflamed blood vessels may become weakened and stretch in size, which can lead to aneurysms of the coronary arteries.
+These can be seen by a test called an echocardiogram, which uses an ultrasound technique usually from the surface of the chest to view the heart and arteries.

 What causes Kawasaki disease?

+The cause of Kawasaki disease is unknown, although more cases occur in late winter and early spring.
 Kawasaki disease is not spread by person-to-person contact.
-The cause is unknown, though more cases occur in late winter and early spring.

 - Fever lasting for at least 5 days